-WHAT(5) = upper bound of the region indices (or corresponding name) in which the indicated RR and/or splitting parameters apply
+- WHAT(5) = upper bound of the region indices (or corresponding name) in which the indicated RR and/or

+splitting parameters apply

+("...to region WHAT(5)...")

+Default = WHAT(4)

+- WHAT(6) = step length in assigning indices

+("... in steps of WHAT(6)")

+Default = 1.0

-SDUM = a number from 1.0 to 5.0 in any position, indicating the low-energy neutron weight window profile to be applied in the regions selected (see WW-PROFIle).
+- SDUM = a number from 1.0 to 5.0 in any position, indicating the low-energy neutron weight window profile to be applied in the regions selected (see WW-PROFIle).
 Exceptionally, here SDUM must be a number, in free format, rather than a character string.

 = blank, zero or non numerical: ignored

 < 0.0: resets to 1.0 a possible value previously given.

 This value can be overridden in the user routine UBSSET (p.
-414) by assigning a value to variable JWSHPP.
+421) by assigning a value to variable JWSHPP.
 Default (if no WW-PROFIle card is present): profile number 1